neurojai0504/docs.upsidedownlabs.tech/courses/neuroscience-basics-for-biopotential-signals/module-9/index.rst

 9.3.3 Signal Amplification and Filtering
 ==================================================

 Since these signals are extremely weak (measured in microvolts), they are first amplified to make them readable.
-Then, unwanted noise—like eye blinks, muscle artifacts, or 50/60 Hz power line interference—is filtered out to ensure the recorded data is clean and accurate.
+Then, unwanted noise-like eye blinks, muscle artifacts, or 50/60 Hz power line interference-is filtered out to ensure the recorded data is clean and accurate.

 **Upside Down Labs Hardware compatible with EEG signal acquisition and processing:**

 - :ref:`Neuro PlayGround Lite <neuro-play-ground-lite>`
 - :ref:`Bioamp EXG Pill <bioamp-exg-pill>`

-We offer our own **open source** :ref:`Chords <upsidedownlabs_software_home>` software suite, featuring tools for signal visualization, data recording (with easy save and download options), time-based plotting, and a host of other benefits—such as analyzing signal frequencies and bandpower.
+We offer our own **open source** :ref:`Chords <upsidedownlabs_software_home>` software suite, featuring tools for signal visualization, data recording (with easy save and download options), time-based plotting, and a host of other benefits-such as analyzing signal frequencies and bandpower.

 9.4 Key components of EEG
 ***********************************